Industrial Action

 Ticket and refund information

-Customers who purchased Advance, Anytime or Off-Peak tickets before the strikes were announced - before 20 March 2024 - for a journey involving one of the train companies affected (listed above) for travel on a date between Friday 5 April and Monday 8 April 2024 (inclusive) will instead be able to use their ticket on either Thursday 4 April 2024 or up to and including Wednesday 10 April 2024.
+Customers who purchased Advance, Anytime or Off-Peak tickets before the strikes were announced - before 22 April 2024 - for a journey involving one of the train companies affected (listed above) for travel on a date between Tuesday 7 May and Thursday 9 May 2024 will instead be able to use their ticket on either Monday 6 May 2024 or up to and including Monday 13 May 2024.

 This policy does not apply to journeys wholly within the unaffected train companies: Elizabeth line, London Overground, Merseyrail, ScotRail, Transport for Wales - except where through tickets are held to or from them for journeys that also involve the affected train companies.